diyorsattarov/b/README.md

 - **REST API:** Efficient handling of HTTP requests with a focus on CRUD operations.
 - **Database Interaction:** Usage of the libpq library for PostgreSQL, demonstrating database connection, querying, and transaction management.
 - **SQL and PostgreSQL:** Application of SQL scripts for database schema creation and management.
+- **User Registration:** Successfully registers new users through the Express.js server, communicating with the PostgreSQL database.
 - **Dockerization:** Each component (REST API and PostgreSQL database) is containerized for easy deployment and scalability.